amitchatterjee/docriver/readme.txt

 #######################################################
 # Virus Scan
 #######################################################
-mkdir -p $HOME/storage/clamav/sockets
+# Virus scanner with clamscan - this does not require server but it is slower.
+Note the use of signaturedb.
+This is the directory where the signatures are downloaded, stored and refreshed.
+This is important to setup.
+Otherwise, there will be a long download everytime clamscan is called.
+This will be very slow and will also result in rate-limiting from the sites where the signatures are downloaded
 mkdir -p $HOME/storage/clamav/signaturedb
-chmod -R a+rwx $HOME/storage/clamav/sockets $HOME/storage/clamav/signaturedb
+chmod -R a+rwx $HOME/storage/clamav/signaturedb

-# Virus scanner with clamav server and clamdscan client
-docker run -it --rm --name clamav -p 3310:3310 --mount type=bind,source=$HOME/storage/docriver/untrusted,target=/scandir --volume $HOME/storage/clamav/signaturedb:/var/lib/clamav --mount type=bind,source=$HOME/storage/clamav/sockets/,target=/tmp/ clamav/clamav:stable_base

-docker run -it --rm --name clamdscan --mount type=bind,source=$HOME/storage/docriver/untrusted,target=/scandir --mount type=bind,source=$HOME/storage/clamav/sockets/,target=/tmp clamav/clamav:stable_base clamdscan --fdpass --verbose --stdout /scandir/cheetah

-# Virus scanner with clamscan - this does not require server but it likely to be slower
-docker run -it --rm --name clamscan --mount type=bind,source=$HOME/storage/docriver/untrusted,target=/scandir --volume $HOME/storage/clamav/signaturedb:/var/lib/clamav clamav/clamav:stable_base clamscan /scandir/cheetah
+docker run -it --rm --network dl --name clamscan --mount type=bind,source=$HOME/storage/docriver/untrusted,target=/scandir --volume $HOME/storage/clamav/signaturedb:/var/lib/clamav clamav/clamav:stable_base clamscan /scandir/<DIR_TOSCAN>